Code-Institute-Submissions/portfolio-6/readme.md

 ### Acknowledgements

-- TypeWriter - This effect is something I learnt from [Brad Traversy](https://www.youtube.com/watch?v=POX3dT-pB4E)'s YouTube channnel.
+- TypeWriter - This effect is something I learnt from [Brad Traversy](https://www.youtube.com/watch?v=POX3dT-pB4E)'s YouTube channel.
 This neat little effect, has given my portfolio flair which I think works well with the rest of the site.

 - Parallax Summary Boxes - This implementation is something I admired when learning about Parallax effects through one of [Kevin Powell](https://www.youtube.com/watch?v=SmolT-tV5Lw)'s videos.